samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 export class AppRoutingModule { }
 ```

 The only important aspect of this file is your `routes` constant.
 This constant defines an array of paths.
 The root (`''`) path will redirect to your `HomeComponent`, the `todo` path will redirect to the `TodoComponent`, and `callback` to the `CallbackComponent`.
-However, as you will notice, that the `todo` path is slightly different in that it is using the `canActivate` property and using `AuthGuardService`.
+However, as you will notice, the `todo` path is slightly different in that it is using the `canActivate` property and using `AuthGuardService`.
 Well... you haven't written the `AuthGuardService` yet.
 So, you can do that right away.

 The `canActivate` property basically asks a service (which implements `CanActivate`) for a boolean response of whether or not a user is able to activate this page.
 To create this service, execute the following command: